surryaansh/suryansh-financial-document-analyzer/README.md

 **Why?**

-This assignment wasn't just to debug, it was to harden it too."
 Financial analysis must be document-grounded.
 Proper token usage is required and fabricating numbers is unacceptable.
 Thus RAG pipeline was required for better optimisation.